cdibbs/folproof/docs/language.md

 ```

 1. Justifications are indicated by a leading colon.
 If omitted, either "premise" or "assumption" will be assumed, depending on the context.
 2. Rule names are single words, like "premise" or "and".
-See [Appendix A][#Appendix-A], for a complete list.
+See [Appendix A](#Appendix-A), for a complete list.
 3. Rules that indicate a variable substitution specify it like `A.x/x0`.
 4. Non-derived rules often have elimination or introduction versions, like `phi : or elim a,b-c,d-e`.
 Single letters, like "e" and "i", are valid shorthand.
 5. In some cases, rules need to refer to a side, 1 or 2 (left or right), like `phi1 or phi2 : or i1 n`.